-Initiative 2.
-Station 41 Replacement (6)
+2. Station 41 Replacement (6)

 - a.
 Implementation Priority- This station should be built first to use resources most effectively.
 It has the greatest effect on response planning, as it is the best location for a Battalion Chief (BC), ladder, and uncrossed staffed (dedicated) units.
 It is also needed to set the foundation for many of the other goals within the plan and to better support the District's increase in staffing.
 Currently, staffing at Station 41 cannot be used for the District's secondary units (Brush and Tender) because those apparatus are housed at Station 43 due to insufficient space to house them at Station 41.
 Additionally, Station 41 and Station 43 are not well suited for the increased staffing model.
 Although Station 43 had been a higher priority to replace for many years due to the potential of structural instability during earthquakes, as well as the general design of the station, there would be no cost-effective alternatives to house administrative functions during construction.
 By constructing Station 41 first, the battalion chief response, administrative and support offices, meeting space, and limited training space can all be moved to the new Station 41.
 During the construction of Station 43, the two units from Station 43 can be run out of the current (old) Station 41.
 This greatly reduces the logistical needs/costs of rebuilding Station 43 first.
 It also allows the District to be positioned to implement other high-priority tasks/projects with the completion of Station 41.
 The new Station 41 will have the most bay space and will be able to accommodate varying apparatus as necessary.
-Completion of Station 41 allows for the following operational priorities: hiring two additional firefighters (FF's), hiring a 3rd staff on the medic, obtaining a ladder, hiring a 4th staff on the ladder, stationing a Tech Team, hiring a Fire Inspector, and hiring a Medical Supervisor Officer (MSO). - b.
-Strategic Priority- Replacement of Station 41 is needed to meet the current health and safety standards, building codes, and industry best practices in the following areas: PPE storage and cleaning, workout facility, decontamination area, disaster resiliency, modern fire apparatus storage, even distribution of secondary apparatus (brush, tender, rescue, boat), personal and storage spaces for employees, modern alerting/tracking/data collection, and efficient resource deployment. - c.
-Reference/Justification Supported by SOC Pages 6 Recommendation 2, 9 Recommendations 5&6, 10 (Finding 28), 11, 67-74, 102, 111, and 112.
-Strategic Plan Goals 1, 2,4, 5, 6, 8, 9, 10, 12, 13, 14, and 15.
-Capital Facility Plan.
-Annual report data on response times and ERF. - d.
-Time Estimate- 2025 through 2026 - e.
-Cost Estimate- An estimate of - f.
-Progress A contract bid has been awarded with an estimated completion date of Dec 2026.
+Completion of Station 41 allows for the following operational priorities: hiring two additional FF's, hiring a 3rd staff on the medic, obtaining a ladder, hiring a 4th staff on the ladder, stationing a Tech Team, hiring a Fire Inspector, and hiring a MSO. - b.
+Strategic Priority Replacement of Station 41 is needed to meet the current health and safety standards, building codes, and industry best practices in the following areas: PPE storage and cleaning, workout facility, decontamination area, disaster resiliency, modern fire apparatus storage, even distribution of secondary apparatus (brush, tender, rescue, boat), personal and storage spaces for employees, modern alerting/tracking/data collection, and efficient resource deployment. - Reference/Justification- Supported by SOC Pages 6 Recommendation 2, 9 Recommendations 5&6, 10 (Finding 28), 11, 67-74, 102, 111, and 112.
+Strategic Plan